rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 #### Extracting term variants such as abbreviations, synonyms, and related terms

 26.082 candidate terms have been recognized and classified by our pipeline and manually inspected to a) find synonyms and related words that could be linked to SAGE, and b) build a post-filter for incorrectly classified terms.
 Moreover, abbreviations have been extracted using the algorithm of Schwartz and Hearst (Schwartz and Hearst, 2003).
-This way, a Named Entity gazetteer could be built and will be used at run-time.
+This way, a Named Entity gazetteer could be built and is used at run-time.
 It comprises 1,111 terms from SAGE and 447 terms from the Statistics glossary as well as 54 previously unseen terms detected by the model-based classifier.

 #### Computation of Term and Document Frequency Scores